ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - SKMS.
 Service Knowledge Management System.

 - DIKW.
-The model for Knowledge Management.
+The Model for Knowledge Management.

 - Practice yourself.